 2 min read

-Everyone remembers the feeling of going back to school.
-Some look forward to it, many dread it, and for others it may be their first year of school, bringing nerves, tears, and sometimes tantrums.
+We all remember the feeling of going back to school.
+Our children may look forward to it, many dread it, and for others it may be their first year of school, bringing nerves, tears, and sometimes tantrums.
 After a big break filled with fun and adventure, returning to school can be difficult.

 To ensure your child has a smooth transition back to school, there are things you can do to help prepare them for the challenge.
 Below is a list for parents and caregivers that should help make the start of the new school year a little easier: